-- 3.1 Where this by-law contradicts national legislation, such legislation has preference over this by-law.
-The Municipal Manager shall bring such conflicts immediately to the attention of the municipality once he becomes aware of such conflicts and will propose changes to the municipality's by-laws to eliminate such conflicts.. - 3.2 If there is any conflict between this by-law and the Property Rates Policy of the municipality, this by-law will prevail. - 3.3 In imposing the rate in the rand for each annual operating budget component, the municipality shall grant exemptions, rebates and reductions to the categories of properties and categories of owners.
+- (1) Where this by-law contradicts national legislation, such legislation has preference over this by-law.
+The Municipal Manager shall bring such conflicts immediately to the attention of the Council once he becomes aware of such conflicts and will propose changes to the municipality's by-laws to eliminate such conflicts. - (2) If there is any conflict between this by-law and the property rates policy of the municipality this by-law shall prevail.

+- (3) In imposing the rate in the rand for each annual operating budget component, the municipality shall grant exemptions, rebates and reductions to the categories of properties and categories of owners. - (4) This by-law gives effect to the municipality's property rates policy.